-Geranium sanguineum is a charming British native wildflower, perfect for well behaved flowering ground cover their fine fresh green foliage making a good summer-long background for the mallow-like flowers.
-Grow under a very light canopy of well spaced shrubs or roses, among taller perennials in a cottage garden, or towards the front of a border.
+Geranium sanguineum has fine fresh green foliage, which makes a good summer-long background for its mallow-like pink flowers.
+It's ideal for growing under a very light canopy of shrubs or roses, among taller perennials in a cottage garden, or towards the front of a border.
 It is also ideal for wild gardens and on banks.
-Plants self seed gently, but this can give rise to some interesting mongrels where several geranium species are grown together.

 Plant type: Hardy perennial